aakarshgopishetty/password_manager/README.md

 # password_manager
-Aim:- To create a password manager which suggests trong passwords and stores password.
+Aim:- To create a password manager which checks, suggests strong passwords and stores password.